Nevysha/Cozy-Nest/README.md

 # Installation
 1) Open your SD-Webui
 2) Goto Extension Tab
-3) add Extenion by pasting this URL, since this extension is not public in the repository, yet https://github.com/Nevysha/Cozy-Nest
+3) add Extenion by pasting this URL https://github.com/Nevysha/Cozy-Nest

+Or search for Cozy Nest in the extension tab
+(you'll have to check ads because of my ko-fi link inside the extension).

 # Looks